This lab will familiarize you with xv6 and its system calls.

 ).

 You will create several Unix/Linux utility programs.
-All of the programs have a starting .c program that you must edit.
+All of the programs have a starting .c program that you may have to edit.
 For example, there is a kittycat.c program.
 You must design the code, edit the program, and test that it satisfies the requirements.
+However, I have provided the solution code to many of the problems.
+For those problems, you should study the provided solution code so that you understand it.
+Then your editing will consist of placing the solution code into the appropriate .c file.

 Before you begin lab system calls, read Chapter 1 of the xv6 book.